bbenedict/bbenedict/100days.md

 ### 100 days of ~~coding~~ learning

-I'm doing something along the lines of the 100 days of coding project.
+I started this project in Dec 2020 and finished mid-2021.
+What I did was something along the lines of the 100 days of coding project.
-Instead of coding a single project, I hope to explore different areas like development environments, technologies and languages.
-So maybe I should call it 100 days of learning something technical.
+Instead of coding a single project, I explored different areas like development environments, technologies and languages.
+Maybe I should have called it 100 days of learning something technical?
+I captured everything in a daily log file which you can read below.

-These are my areas of focus
+These were my areas of focus

 * ML/AI
   * Coursera ML/AI courses